thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Select "Alarms table" widget;'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-3-4-add-alarm-widget-4-ce.png
         title: 'Specify the previously created device "My New Device" as the data source in the "Device" field.
 Next, we will configure the filters.
-All alarms have specific severity and statuses.
+All alarms have specific severities and statuses.
 Mark those you want to see in the widget.
 If none are marked, all alarms will be displayed regardless of their status or severity;'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-3-4-add-alarm-widget-5-ce.png
         title: 'Congratulations!
 You have added the alarm widget.
 By default, new widgets are added one below the other, stacking downwards.
 Let&#39;s organize our widgets a bit to tidy up their arrangement.
 Drag the "Time series chart" widget to the top right corner of the dashboard to make room for the "Alarms table" widget;'